AdobeDocs/experience-cloud.en/help/website-implementation/launch-add-embed.md

 * **pre-hiding snippet for asynchronous Target implementations**: You will learn more about this in the Target lesson, but when Target is deployed via asynchronous Launch embed codes, you should hardcode a pre-hiding snippet on your pages before the Launch embed codes in order to manage content flicker

-Here is a summary what this these best practices look like in the suggested order.
+Here is a summary what these best practices look like in the suggested order.
 Note that there are some placeholders for account specific details:

 ```html
 <!doctype html>